 A lot of people love spaghetti, pizza, and curry dishes, but unfortunately, they’re not the best foods to keep your teeth bright.
 Not only are tomato sauces and curries highly saturated in color, but they’re also acidic—a deadly combination for your tooth enamel.

 Visit Premier Family Dental

 Over the years, it’s natural for your enamel to darken and become stained.
-Premier Family Dental offers whitening services from your cosmetic dentist in Waco, but we also offer preventive services like routine dental appointments to keep your teeth bright after your whitening.
+Premier Family Dental offers whitening our-services from your cosmetic dentist in Waco, but we also offer preventive our-services like routine dental appointments to keep your teeth bright after your whitening.
 Contact our office today to keep your teeth dazzling and bright!